rems-project/cn-tutorial/src/old/tutorial.md

 --8<--
 ```

+OUTDATED:

 This time we use C’s `unsigned int` type.
 In C, over- and underflow of unsigned integers is not undefined behaviour, so we do not need any special preconditions to rule this out.
-Instead, when an arithmetic operation at unsigned type goes outside the representable range, the value "`wraps around`".
+Instead, when an arithmetic operation at `unsigned int` type goes outside the representable range, the value "`wraps around`".

 The CN variables `P` and `Q` (resp. `P_post` and `Q_post`) for the pointee values of `p` and `q` before (resp. after) the execution of `add` have CN basetype `u32`, so unsigned 32-bit integers, matching the C `unsigned int` type.
 Like C’s unsigned integer arithmetic, CN unsigned int values wrap around when exceeding the value range of the type.